andrewchambers/are-hashmaps-better/README.md

 # Conclusions

-The hashmap was still faster than I expected, the linear lookup seemed to be equal around N=5, but was not much slower at N=8.
-I wouldn't take this seriously, but it was fun.
+The hashmap was faster than I expected, the linear lookup seemed to be equal around N=5, but was not much slower at N=8.
+You probably shouldn't draw any conclusions or take this seriously.